rachit-geek/Rachit-geek/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Node Js
 - 👯 I’m looking to collaborate on Web Devlopment Projects
 - 🤔 I’m looking for help with Data structures and Algorithms
-- 💬 Ask me about DS-Algo,HTML,CSS
+- 💬 Ask me about DS-Algo,HTML,CSS,Javascript,React JS
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rachit-geek/) | [Gmail](goyalrachit02@gmail.com)
 - 😄 Pronouns: He/Him